 You can do your accounting if you’re a sole-trader or self-employed in your limited company because you won’t deal that much with complex transactions.
 All your financial activity will be probably limited to simple bookkeeping and tax filings.
 It’s a good idea to consider getting help with some of your financial operations, such as Self Assessment filings from an accountant, even if you’re working solo.

-Hiring or outsourcing an accountant will save you a great time from dealing with bookkeeping and financial transactions, and help you focus more on the growth of your business.
+Hiring or outsourcing an accountant will save you a great time dealing with bookkeeping and financial transactions and help you focus more on the growth of your business.
 It might even help you grow faster.
 Your accountant might be responsible for running all your financial operations like a CFO or just a part of them.
 It depends on facts such as your priorities, your business goals, and your business structure.